CMPUT302-Winter2026/project-3-high-fidelity-prototype-group36-1/README.md

 # Vocabulary Explorer

-A modern, interactive Cree vocabulary learning application with a persistent backend and visual relationship mapping.
+A modern, interactive Cree vocabulary learning application with visual relationship mapping.

 ## 🚀 Features

 - **Interactive Node Map**: Visualize word relationships through a dynamic hub.
-- **Persistent Backend**: Real dictionary data served via Express and `db.json`.
+- **Bundled Data**: All vocabulary data is bundled directly into the frontend.
-- **Saved Words**: Global bookmarking system stored in local memory.
+- **Saved Words**: Global bookmarking system stored in localStorage.
 - **Advanced Linguistics**: In-depth morphological and phonetic data for learners.
 - **Expert Mode**: Toggle advanced data visibility in settings.
+- **Dark Mode**: Toggle between light and dark themes.
+- **Diacritics-Insensitive Search**: Search Cree words without needing special characters.
+- **Onboarding Tutorial**: Splash screen for new users with replay option in settings.

 ## 🛠 Setup & Installation on a New Device